 We undertake experimental and theoretical research on Bose-Einstein condensate (BEC) of exciton-polaritons in semiconductor microcavities.
 Our projects include low-dimensional physics of exciton-polaritons, the generation of non-classical states, non-equlibrium physics, and fundamental investigations aiming to enable future polaritonic devices.

 Following the links on this website you can find out more about our research activities.
-If you are interested in our research and would like to talk to us about an Honours, MSc, or a PhD project, we would love to hear from you!
+If you are interested in our research and would like to talk to us about an Honours, MPhil, or a PhD project, we would love to hear from you!

 Our group was established in 2013, and currently contributes to the research program of the Australian Research Council Centre of Excellence in Future Low-Energy Electronics Technologies (FLEET) formed in 2017.